CSCfi/csc-user-guide/docs/data/sensitive-data/creating_containers.md

 In this tutorial we use cPouta to create a Apptainer containers to import new software to SD Desktop.

-**Steps 1 ja 2** describe how to setup you own Virtual Machine with Apptainer environment to cPouta.
+**Steps 1 and 2** describe how to setup you own Virtual Machine with Apptainer environment to cPouta.
 This is not the only option and if you have already a Apptainer installed elsewhere, you can skip these steps and use your own Apptainer environment.